JonathanWilbur/punchcardos/README.md

 [this code](https://github.com/w-vi/diyC) seems like it could be the start of a makeshift solution.

+## Tests

+There is setup involved for these to work, but you can run the tests under `test/` like so: `node ./test/enc.mjs`.

 ## License

 Some of the software in this repository was copied from other repositories, and